-Family Center of Southern New Jersey, Inc. provides a wide variety of
+Family Center of Southern New Jersey, Inc. improves South Jersey residents' health, opportunities and self-sufficiency by providing a wide variety of

 in 1976 as a small advocacy organization in North Camden, and has since